nautilus-dev/truck-simulator/README.md

 ## Docker Container building

-Execute using the docker-compose.yml in the docker-compose subdir using: sudo docker-compose up -d
+Execute using the docker-compose.yml in the docker subdirectory using: cd docker sudo docker-compose up -d